eavise-kul/brambox-build/README.md

 This repository is responsible for building the brambox pip wheels and uploading them to PyPi.
-It uses the [cibuildwheel](https://github.com/joerick/cibuildwheel) package to generate wheels throught Github Actions.
+It uses the [cibuildwheel](https://github.com/joerick/cibuildwheel) package to generate wheels through Github Actions.

 ## Usage
 Whenever there is a new brambox version, pull it in the _brambox_ submodule with: